Carey851/base-beat-tap/README.md

 After cloning the repository, review the files and folders in the project root.

 Useful files to look for may include:

+- `README.md` for project documentation.
+- Package or dependency files for setup instructions.
+- Source directories containing the main project code.
+- Configuration files for development tools or build steps.

+The exact structure may change as the project develops.